 - keeping animals, including in a boarding kennel or cattery

 You may not get a licence if you’ve committed an animal health or welfare offence.

 You must not leave anyone under 16 years old in charge of the riding establishment.
 Any riders under 16 must be supervised, unless you’re satisfied that they are competent to ride without supervision.

 We may inspect your premises and horses before giving you a licence, and any time after your licence is granted.
 If the inspector finds that any of your horses need veterinary attention, you must provide a certificate to show they are fit again before returning them to work.

 Application for riding establishments licence costs £165 plus a veterinarian fee.
 Licence renewal costs £150.
 Fees will be payable for applications.

 How to apply

-To apply in paper complete the appropriate form:
+To apply please complete the appropriate form: